 For any man born on or after 6 April 1951 and any woman born on or after 6 April 1953 you will be affected by the reforms and your pension will be calculated in accordance with the new rules.

-each week however, not everyone will automatically qualify for this amount.
+per week (2021/22) - however, not everyone will automatically qualify for this amount.

 The amount you receive will be based on your National Insurance record.

 Your new State Pension will be based on how many “qualifying years” you have on your National Insurance record and whether you have previously been “contracted–out” of the additional State Pension at any time prior to 6 April 2016.